lingo-reviews/tenets/README.md

 ## House keeping

 Welcome to the closed Alpha!
-The libs are woefully under unit tested and we have more TODOs than comments.
 There will be bugs.
 Please help us catch them and open an issue.
-We welcome feature requests and feedback on lingo's usefulness and potential.
+We also welcome feature requests and feedback on lingo's usefulness and potential.

 Okay, with that out of the way, let's get started.